We believe in the power of music.

 After too many long days alone in the cold, crowded garage, he decided he needed help and was lucky to find Kerry Carlson of Innovative Manufacturing in Ferndale, Washington.
 Kerry had the tools, knowledge, and generous spirit to bring his business and products to a higher level.
 Kerry unveiled a new world of parts, machines, jigs, catalogs, and contraptions that lead to a much better product made with less waste and time.
 In addition to refining the FootDrum, Pete had the tools and space to dream up additional instruments.
 Farmer Foot Drums grew to include a full product line of several portable instruments that range in complexity and price.

-In 2013, Pete’s wife Kate gave birth to twins and had to take a break from her teaching career.
+In 2013, Pete’s wife Kate gave birth to twins and she had to take a break from her teaching career.
 Pete was overwhelmed by the needs of his growing business and family.
 These circumstances lead to joining forces officially, with Kate joining the business to take care of as much as possible so that Pete can focus on what he does best: designing and building instruments.
-The family and business moved to beautiful Northern Michigan in 2014 where they have built a bigger workshop, hired a first employee, and are enjoying being a part of the thriving local music scene.
+The family and business moved from Washington State to Northern Michigan in 2014, where they expanded into a large shop.

 More About Us…

 Up North Magazine Feature (November 2015) “Farmer Foot Drums Sell Worldwide from Cedar”by Tom Carr

 Glen Arbor Sun Article (June 2015) “The Beat on Success of Farmer Foot Drums” by Samantha Graves.